 Journal gift bundle

-Bringing together 3 of my favourite items for connection with the seasons and nature: the Year in Herbs journal, a tin of healing herb-infused beeswax balm, and a beeswax candle - perfect for setting a moment aside to connect with ‘plants with purpose’.
+Bringing together a few of my favourite items for connection with the seasons and nature: the Year in Herbs journal, a tin of healing herb-infused beeswax balm (two options available), and a beeswax candle.

 I’ll wrap each item in tissue and tie it with ribbon to make a lovely nature-inspired giftable bundle.

-• The Journal introduces you to one healing plant per month, through recipes, remedies and reflections.
+The Journal introduces you to one healing plant per month, through recipes, remedies and reflections.
 The plants included are locally abundant or easy to identify and find.
 Local artist Kate Millbank created a linocut print for each month’s herb, a beautiful creative touchstone with the plants.
-The Journal is undated, so can be started any time throughout the year.
+The Journal is un-dated, so can be started any time throughout the year.

-• The beeswax candle is 100% natural beeswax, so smells like the inside of a beehive!
+The beeswax candle is 100% natural beeswax, so smells like the inside of a beehive!
 These are sourced from another Scottish beekeeper, and I love how these add to the mindful intention of this little bundle.

 These gift bags are available for local collection only, or I can deliver in the North Berwick area.
 Please get in touch to arrange.

-Bringing together 3 of my favourite items for connection with the seasons and nature: the Year in Herbs journal, a tin of healing herb-infused beeswax balm, and a beeswax candle - perfect for setting a moment aside to connect with ‘plants with purpose’.
+Bringing together a few of my favourite items for connection with the seasons and nature: the Year in Herbs journal, a tin of healing herb-infused beeswax balm (two options available), and a beeswax candle.

 I’ll wrap each item in tissue and tie it with ribbon to make a lovely nature-inspired giftable bundle.

-• The Journal introduces you to one healing plant per month, through recipes, remedies and reflections.
+The Journal introduces you to one healing plant per month, through recipes, remedies and reflections.
 The plants included are locally abundant or easy to identify and find.
 Local artist Kate Millbank created a linocut print for each month’s herb, a beautiful creative touchstone with the plants.
-The Journal is undated, so can be started any time throughout the year.
+The Journal is un-dated, so can be started any time throughout the year.

-• The beeswax candle is 100% natural beeswax, so smells like the inside of a beehive!
+The beeswax candle is 100% natural beeswax, so smells like the inside of a beehive!
 These are sourced from another Scottish beekeeper, and I love how these add to the mindful intention of this little bundle.

 These gift bags are available for local collection only, or I can deliver in the North Berwick area.
 Please get in touch to arrange.